V-tail: Advantages

 Ideally, with fewer surfaces than a conventional three-aerofoil tail or a T-tail, the V-tail is lighter and has less wetted surface area, so thus produces less induced and parasitic drag.
 However, NACA studies indicated that the V-tail surfaces must be larger than simple projection into the vertical and horizontal planes would suggest, such that total wetted area is roughly constant; reduction of intersection surfaces from three to two does, however, produce a net reduction in drag through elimination of some interference drag.

 Light jet aircraft such as the Cirrus Vision SF50, the Eclipse 400, the Sonex SubSonex or larger jet aircraft, such as the Northrop Grumman RQ-4 Global Hawk unmanned aerial drone often have the power plant placed outside the aircraft.
 In such cases V-tails are used to avoid placing the vertical stabilizer in the exhaust of the engine, which would disrupt the flow of the exhaust, reducing thrust and increasing wear on the stabilizer, possibly leading to damage over time.

 In military aircraft, V-tails reduce the number of right angles on an aircraft, improving its stealth characteristics.

 Disadvantages

-In the mid-1980s, the Federal Aviation Administration re-assessed the Beechcraft Bonanza due to safety concerns.
+In the mid-1980s, the Federal Aviation Administration re-assessed the V-tailed Beechcraft Bonanza due to safety concerns.
 While the Bonanza met the initial certification requirements, it had a history of fatal mid-air breakups during extreme stress, at a rate exceeding the accepted norm.
 The type was deemed airworthy and restrictions removed after Beechcraft issued a structural modification as an Airworthiness Directive.

 V-tailed aircraft require longer rear fuselages than aircraft with conventional empennages to prevent yawing.
 This tendency, called "snaking", was apparent on taking off and landing on the Fouga CM.170 Magister, which has a relatively short fuselage.